o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 ![Saving a prefab.](/images/learning-guide/tutorials/entities-and-prefabs/save-prefab.png)

 {{< note >}}
 The **Save Prefab to file** option appears in the context menu only when the prefab instance has unsaved changes.
 When a prefab instance has unsaved changes, it displays an **\*** to the right of the prefab file name in Entity Outliner.
+If you attempt to save or close a level containing prefab instances that have been edited, a window appears warning of unsaved prefabs.
+The warning lists the unsaved prefabs and provides an opportunity to save them.
 {{< /note >}}

 ## View an entity or prefab instance